Stellantis reports progress in talks with auto workers and plans to make another offer Monday

 He also says both sides have reached agreement in a number of areas including health and safety.

 “There was good energy among both teams and great momentum to reach an agreement as we head into the final days before the contract expires Thursday night,” Williams wrote.
-“We are on a good path
+“We are on a good path and remain committed to reaching a tentative agreement.”

 UAW President Shawn Fain on Friday called counter offers from Stellantis, General Motors and Ford inadequate.
 He warned of strikes against any company without a tentative contract agreement when the contracts expire at 11:59 p.m.
 Thursday.